JuliaDataScience/JuliaDataScience/contents/data_vis_aog_stats.md

 sco(s)
 ```

-As expected, `expectation` adds a statistical transformation layer that tells `AlgebraOfGraphics.jl` to compute the mean of the Y-axis values for every unique X-axis values.
+Here, `expectation` adds a statistical transformation layer that tells `AlgebraOfGraphics.jl` to compute the mean of the Y-axis values for every unique X-axis values.
 In our case, it computed the mean of grades for every student.
 Note that we could safely remove the visual transformation layer (`visual(BarPlot)`) since it is the default visual transformation for `expectation`.

-Following up, we'll show an example with `frequency`:
+Next, we'll show an example with `frequency`:

 ```jl
 s = """